A nonmonotone extrapolated proximal gradient-subgradient algorithm beyond global Lipschitz gradient continuity: Notation and preliminaries

 When $h$ is continuously differentiable or convex, the above subdifferential coincides with the classical concept of gradient or convex subdifferential of $h$, respectively; see, e.g., \cite[Exercise~8.8]{rw1998variational} and \cite[Proposition~8.12]{rw1998variational}.

-We next recall the Kurdyka-{\L}ojasiewicz (KL) property (see \cite{ab2009on,abrs2010proximal,abs2013convergence,bdl2007the,bst2014proximal} for more details), which is now a standard technical condition for establishing the convergence of the whole sequence in the nonconvex setting.
-A large number of functions, such as proper closed semialgebraic functions, satisfy the KL property \cite{abrs2010proximal,abs2013convergence}.
+We next recall the Kurdyka-{\L}ojasiewicz (KL) property (see \cite{abs2013convergence,bdl2007the,bst2014proximal,lp2017calculus} for more details), which is now a standard technical condition for establishing the convergence of the whole sequence in the nonconvex setting.
 For simplicity, let $\Phi_{\nu}$ ($\nu>0$) denote a class of concave functions $\varphi:[0,\nu) \rightarrow \mathbb{R}_{+}$ satisfying: (i) $\varphi(0)=0$; (ii) $\varphi$ is continuously differentiable on $(0,\nu)$ and continuous at $0$; (iii) $\varphi'(t)>0$ for all $t\in(0,\nu)$.
 The KL property is described as follows.